lemuelinchrist/msc_plugins/README.md

 # Chord Identifier Plugin for Musescore

+This is a version of the Chord Identifer plugin ported to MuseScore 3.
+All credits for the plugin itself go to its original authors.

 <h3>Chord Identifier Plugin  for Musescore</h3>

 - Shows chords used in classical music: triads (major, minor, diminished) and seventh chords (MM7, m7, Mm7, dim7).